Ryun1/testnet-docker-node/README.md

 ### Setup keys and get tAda

-#### 1. Generate keys, addresses and a DRep ID.
+#### 1. Generate keys, addresses and a DRep ID

 We have a script that:

 - randomly generates a set of payment, stake and DRep keys
 - from keys, creates addresses and a DRep ID

 In a terminal execute: